-Manchester City and Manchester United renew their battle for city supremacy tomorrow, the duo meeting at Old Trafford in the Carabao Cup semi-final in the latest instalment of their fierce local rivalry.
+Manchester City and Manchester United renew their battle for city supremacy tomorrow, the duo meeting at the Etihad in the latest instalment of their fierce local rivalry.

 Throughout the long and storied history of the Manchester rivalry, however, there have been several players brave enough to have adorned the colours of both sides.

 The Scottish forward would make his name in English football with Huddersfield Town, before moving to Manchester City in a then British-record transfer fee of £55,000.